BUGTeas/HHML/README.md

 Parameter:
 ```
 0: Never backup
-1: If they already exist before launch, a pop-up window after the HMCL is closed allows the user to confirm whether to backup, otherwise the backup is automatically available
+1: Will backup automatically if it is not exist before launch
 2: Always backup without user confirm  (even if it already exists before launch)
 ```
 \